AppFair/appfair.github.io/index.md

 ### How large are App Fair apps?

 Since they use the built-in native frameworks included with the host OS, App Fair apps are generally smaller than those built with cross-platform technologies that need to embed large components.
 An App Fair app's download size can be under 1 megabyte.
-There is a 100 megabyte limit to the size of app that will be deployed in the `integrate-release` stages.
+There is a 100 megabyte limit to the size of app that will be deployed in the reproduction and validation stages.

 ### Do App Fair apps auto-update?